Charles Gibson: World News with Charles Gibson

 During the 2008 U.S. presidential-election campaign, Gibson was a co-moderator with George Stephanopoulos, another ABC News journalist, for the April 16, 2008, Democratic Party's presidential-election debate in Philadelphia, Pennsylvania, between U.S. Senators Hillary Clinton and Barack Obama; it was broadcast exclusively by ABC News.
 Both moderators were later criticized in The Washington Post and other media outlets for their selection of insubstantial, "gotcha"-style questions.
 Stephanopoulos acknowledged the legitimacy of the concerns over the order of the questions, but said they were regarding issues in the campaign that had not been covered in previous debates.
-ABC had sought out a woman who opposed Obama and aired a video of her asking a trivial question, repeated by Stephanopolous, about why Obama wasn't wearing a flag pin.
+ABC had sought out a woman who opposed Obama and aired a video of her asking a trivial question, repeated by Stephanopolous, about why Obama was not wearing a flag pin.
 The question brought widespread criticism from the media.
 He moderated both the Republican and the Democratic ABC, Facebook debates at Saint Anselm College on January 5, 2008.

 On September 11, 2008, Gibson interviewed Sarah Palin, the 2008 Republican vice-presidential nominee candidate, her first interview after being named as presidential nominee John McCain's running mate.
-The interview received criticism from some political commentators, specifically surrounding Gibson's question regarding the term 'Bush Doctrine' due to its having a variety of differing meanings.
+The interview received criticism from some political commentators, specifically surrounding Gibson's question regarding the term "Bush Doctrine" due to its having a variety of differing meanings.

 During Gibson's tenure, World News was a solid competitor and sporadically beat NBC Nightly News, anchored by Brian Williams, in the program ratings during 2007, the first time in several years, and the ABC program became much more distant second place after he retired.
 The two programs have taken turns at the top of the ratings among household viewers and the 25–54 age group prized by advertisers.
 Katie Couric's CBS Evening News remained a distant third.
-During his last few months as anchor, Gibson also worked on a special documentary about the oil industry entitled "Over a Barrel: The Truth About Oil," which was a critical and ratings success and earned him several awards.
+During his last few months as anchor, Gibson also worked on a special documentary about the oil industry entitled Over a Barrel: The Truth About Oil, which was a critical and ratings success and earned him several awards.

 According to reports, while ABC tried to persuade Gibson to stay on as anchor, he decided to retire.
-On September 2, 2009, ABC News announced that Diane Sawyer would replace Gibson at the "World News" anchor chair following his retirement from ABC News.
+On September 2, 2009, ABC News announced that Diane Sawyer would replace Gibson as the World News anchor following his retirement from ABC News.
 Gibson anchored his final edition of World News on December 18, 2009.